sftcd/surveys/README.md

 - explain output files
 - explain rest of make targets
 - explain clustertools
+- explain HOWTO start with other prefixes/lists of IPs (probably nobody else needs the 20171130 lists but there's code in ```skey-all.sh``` for 'em that needs explaining)
 - add HOWTO for graphviz version that doesn't say: "Error: remove\_overlap: Graphviz not built with triangulation library"